popphp/pop-cache/README.md

 OVERVIEW
 --------
-Pop Cache is a component of the Pop PHP Framework 2.
-It provides the ability to cache frequently accessed content via several different adapters.
+`pop-cache` provides the ability to cache frequently accessed content via several different adapters.
 Depending on the server environment and what's available, an application can use one of the following cache adapters:

 * File (directory on disk)
 * Sqlite (database file on disk)
 * Apc (cache service in memory)
 * Memcached (cache service in memory)

+`pop-cache` is a component of the [Pop PHP Framework 2](http://www.popphp.org/).

 INSTALL
 -------